f3d-app/f3d/README.md

 * No support for animation.
 * No support for specifying manual lighting in the default scene.
 * Drag&Drop does not work with Thunar file manager.
-* FPS counter is not working with raytracing.

 # Troubleshootings